google/WebFundamentals/src/content/en/updates/2019/01/shape-detection.md

   [EAN](https://en.wikipedia.org/wiki/International_Article_Number) or
   [UPC](https://en.wikipedia.org/wiki/Universal_Product_Code) barcodes of items in a physical store to compare prices online.
-- Airports can expose web kiosks where passengers can scan their boarding passes’ [Aztec codes](https://en.wikipedia.org/wiki/Aztec_Code) to show personalized information related to their flights.
+- Airports can provide web kiosks where passengers can scan their boarding passes’ [Aztec codes](https://en.wikipedia.org/wiki/Aztec_Code) to show personalized information related to their flights.